 Christkindlmarket

-Since 1996 Christkindlmarket, 50 E Washington St, has been a family shopping and dining tradition in Chicago.
+Since 1996 Christkindlmarket, 50 E Washington St, has been a family shopping and dining tradition and is one of the top ways to celebrate Christmas in Chicago.

 Modeled after the historic market in Nuremberg, Germany, the market attracts over one million visitors per year.
 Visitors can find gifts from all over the world, and 65 percent of the vendors are actually from Germany.